svjack/HunyuanVideoGP/README.md

   [![Replicate](https://replicate.com/zsxkib/hunyuan-video/badge)](https://replicate.com/zsxkib/hunyuan-video)
 </div>

+01/04/2025!
+New version that leverages mmgp 3.0 (faster and even lower RAM requirements !)

 *GPU Poor version by **DeepBeepMeep**.
 This great video generator can now run smoothly on a 12 GB to 24 GB GPU.*